Ravath/MightyGeneratorPython/wordgenerator/README.md

     They just pop the first child in the list each time they are called.
     Loops back to the beginning of the list when arrives at the end.

+#### Some collections special attributes
+These are nodes a collection can execute at specific moments during his execution. before_execute : before its execution. after_execute  : after its execution. before_action  : before a children's execution. between_action : between two children's execution. after_action   : after a children's execution.

 ### Leafs
 - Action Node : Executes a given function on execution
 - Set Node : Set a variable with a given value.